MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 For more information, see [Require multifactor authentication for Intune device enrollments](../enrollment/multi-factor-authentication.md).

 ### Categorize devices into groups
 Device categories make it easier to manage and group devices in Microsoft Intune by job title, department, or role.
+Create a category, such as *nursing* or *marketing*, and Intune will automatically add all devices that fall within that category to the corresponding device group in Intune.
 This feature is available for all platforms except Linux.

-Create a category, such as *nursing* or *marketing*, and Intune will automatically add all devices that fall within that category to the corresponding device group in Intune.

-For more information, see [../enrollment/device-group-mapping.md].
+For more information, see [Categorize devices into groups](../enrollment/device-group-mapping.md).

 ## Enrollment for Android devices
 You can enroll personal or corporate-owned Android devices in Intune.
 We recommend the Android Enterprise enrollment methods for personal and corporate-owned devices that have Google Mobile Services.
 For corporate-owned devices that don't have Google Mobile Services, and are built from the Android Open Source Project (AOSP), use the AOSP enrollment methods.

-### P rerequisites
+### Prerequisites
 [Connect Intune to your managed Google Play account](../enrollment/connect-intune-android-enterprise.md) to enable access to Android Enterprise device management features and managed Google Play.
 The connection is required for all Android Enterprise management options, including:

 * Android Enterprise personally owned work profile